 In current debate over the role of good works in salvation, appeal is made to “the Puritans.”
 The problem is, “the Puritans” included a vast range of beliefs.
 Some were orthodox, some were not.
 Thus there is usually a qualifier “the best of the Puritans” which is code for “the Puritans that agree with me.”
 (And when quotes are marshaled forth, it’s often a mix from various men with one key quote establishing a point, with the effect that it seems like they all agreed).
-For those of us who haven’t had time to studying the 17th century, it’s easy to get the impression that it was a glory day of orthodox theology where all the theologians in England sat around drafting the greatest confessions of faith and faithfully proclaiming the gospel in a nation full of Christians.
+For those of us who haven’t had time to study the 17th century in depth, it’s easy to get the impression that it was a glory day of orthodox theology where all the theologians in England sat around drafting the greatest confessions of faith and faithfully proclaiming the gospel in a nation full of Christians.
 The reality is the WCF never became the official confession in England, orthodox pastors frequently bemoaned the dark spiritual state of the nation, and dispute arose amongst Puritans over the heart of Christianity: justification by faith alone.

 The controversy over justification centered around Richard Baxter.
 Yes, the Reformed Pastor, whom J.I.
 Packer describes as “the most outstanding pastor, evangelist and writer on practical and devotional themes that Puritanism produced.”
 Baxter was appalled by licentiousness he saw while serving in Cromwell’s army and he made it his life’s mission to refute the error of Antinomianism.
 In the process, he wound up modifying his doctrine of justification.
 The problem, according to Baxter, was the idea that Christ has fulfilled all the conditions necessary for our salvation by fulfilling the law of works and then freely granting us salvation in the covenant of grace.
 Baxter wound up rejecting the orthodox view of the atonement, imputation, and justification.
 (See Michael Brown’s helpful overview)